Becoming You With Julie

 • 💬 Comments

-There’s nothing like a bowl of warm, comforting soup that the whole family loves.
-And this vegetable soup with lentils is one I come back to again and again (much like my chickpea noodle soup).
-I love the rich tomatoey broth and the hint of balsamic vinegar at the end.
+There’s nothing like a bowl of warm, comforting soup the whole family loves, and this tomato lentil vegetable soup is another one of those vegan Mediterranean recipes I come back to again and again (much like my chickpea noodle soup).

 Lentil soup in a bowl.